DannyNemer/readline-async/README.md

   }
 })

-// Readies RLI for input and displays the beautiful prompt character. rl.prompt()
+// Ready RLI for input and display the beautiful prompt character. rl.prompt()

 // Listen for when the user hits `return` or `enter`.